alanmitchell/fnsb-benchmark/README.md

 If you have multiple anaconda environments installed, you will need to first activate the one running Python 3.5 by using the following command:

     conda list envs					# Shows the names of your possible environments activate [your python 3.5 env]	# Activates the correct environment python benchmark.py				# Runs the script in the chosen environment

 The script will print messages to the console about its progress; cumulative execution time will also be shown at each step.
-This script will take a number of minutes to run.
+This script will take approximately 11 seconds per building to run.

+If you are using utility bill data from the Alaska Housing Finanance Corporation ARIS database, you need to first run a preparation script prior to running the main benchmark script.
+This script creates a Utility Record CSV file called `aris_records.csv` in the `data` directory.
+It also creates the `Buildings.xlsx` spreadsheet in the `data` directory.

 ## Script Results